BasvRossem/WTFZOMFG-Interperter/README.md

 The -e flag is to ignore the errors that are generated when parsing or lexing the file.
 Errors generated while executing the code will be returned at the end of the execution phase.

 # Assignment requirements
-The assignment requirements have been split into two secons, the mush haves and the should haves.
+The assignment requirements have been split into two sections, the must-haves, and the should-haves.

-## Must haves
+## Must-haves
 - Classes in the form of data objects
 - Inheritance with the errors
 - Object printing by implementing `__repr__` and `__str__`
 - Private variables in the error objects
 - A decorator to see how many times execute was called (this can be used to determine the needed recursion depth)
 - Programmed in a functional programming style
-- Type annotation in the functions (later this was specified as not being nessecary in the comments)
+- Type annotation in the functions (later this was specified as not being necessary for the comments)
-- At least 3 uses of higher order functions such as map and filter.
+- At least 3 uses of higher-order functions such as map and filter.

 ## Should haves
-- Simple error messanging when appropriate (see [errors](#errors) for more info)
+- Simple error messaging when appropriate (see [errors](#errors) for more info)
 - A simple debug command `w` to use in your WTFZOMFG code to visualize the pointer location and the memory at that time
 - Advanced features like comments, I/O support, arithmetic, and program flow control
 - A video as discussed [here](#video)

 # Errors
 The pointer to the memory starts at 0.
-So if you have 5 memmory cells, they are numbered 0, 1, 2, 3, 4
+So if you have 5 memory cells, they are numbered 0, 1, 2, 3, 4

 # Writing WTFZOMFG code
 IF you are ever confused to what each command does, please also refer to the [esolang wiki page on WTFZOMFG](https://esolangs.org/wiki/WTFZOMFG)

 ## Commenting
 Commenting is fairly simple in WTFZOMFG.
-To do a sinly line comment use the `#` command.
+To do a single line comment use the `#` command.
 Everything following this until a new line is considered a comment.

-Multi line comments are also supported.
+Multi-line comments are also supported.
 Anything between `[` and `]` is considered a comment.
-Nesting multiline comments is not supported.
+The nesting of multi-line comments is not supported.

 ```
 # This is a single line comment
-[This is a multi line comment]
+[This is a multi-line comment]
 ```

 ## Printing
-WTFZOMFG supports two types of printing: printing a single character usering a `.` followed by a character, or by placing what you weant to print between a `'` and a `"`.
+WTFZOMFG supports two types of printing: printing a single character by using a `.` followed by a character, or by placing what you want to print between a `'` and a `"`.
 ```
 .H .i .\n    # Printing the characters h, i and a newline
 'Hi\n"       # Printing the line Hi and the newline
 ```

-Note that you cannot print a single space character using the print singel character command, use the following instead:
+Note that you cannot print a single space character using the print single character command, use the following instead:
 ```
 ' "
 ```

 ## Input Output
-To input a character into a cell, use a a '^', and to print the cell value as a character, use a `v`.
+To input a character into a cell, use a '^', and to print the cell value as a character, use a `v`.
 To input a number into a cell use a `/`, and to print the cell value as a number, use a `\`.

 ```
 'Input a character: " ^ v .\n    # Input a character and print input
 'Input a number: " / \ .\n       # Input a number and print input
 ```
 ## Cell manipulation
 There are several ways to change the value of a cell.
-These are more easily described ini code:
+These are more easily described in code:
 ```
 =0        # Set the cell value to 0
 + + +     # Increase cell value by 3